November 13, 2019

 Cloud migration strategy requires investing first before you can start saving.
-It is an incredibly complicated process, frequently facilitated by technology consulting, and the one that requires making many difficult decisions along the way.
+It is an incredibly complicated process, frequently facilitated by IT consulting, and the one that requires making many difficult decisions along the way.

 Some of these decisions will always be completely out of your control, such as data protection laws that you have to remain aware of at all times yet cannot affect in any way.
 While others are well within your power and should be factored in as much as possible.

 The following guide provides the five most essential cloud migration steps for you to take control of your cloud migration project.

 The traditional providers of internet infrastructure don’t sell computational power.
 Instead they sell resources, or, to be more specific, servers that run 24/7, charging you by the hour even when you aren’t using these resources.
 In most cases, your cloud-based application or system is not fully loaded during the prepaid time, which means you’re wasting your budget away using the server idle time.